tajseattle/tajseattle.github.io/_posts/2022-11-01-Financial-Planning.md

 	- As an alternative use the checking account feature from your brokerage.
 Brokerages like Fidelity, Schwab One etc offer this feature and are more compatible with nonresident aliens and google voice than most banks.
 In fact, IBKR let me use an international phone number for 2FA.

 	- A second alternative to simply continuing to hold USD deposits with Indian banks is RFC accounts

+3. Indian government does not prevent you from holding overseas bank, investment or retirement accounts.
+Taxation can get a little complicated depending on your residential status and tax treaties, but you should be able to continue holding most of your US assets as long as the service provider (bank/investment firm) serves nonresident aliens.